paszu/3DSRepo/Part-4-(New-3DS).md

 8. Reboot back into EmuNAND and complete initial setup *without* signing into your Nintendo Network ID
 9. **Repeat steps 5 through 8, this is not optional (you must TinyFormat your EmuNAND twice - if you do not, you will brick your device in 99% of circumstances)**
 10. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
-11. Open Decrypt9, then go to EmuNAND File Options, then select the Dump Health & Safety option
+11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat`
 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
-16. Press B on Decrypt9, then go to EmuNAND File Options and select the Inject Health & Safety option
+16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
 17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
 18. Press start, then reboot into EmuNAND
 19. Launch the Health and Safety Application (which is now FBI)
 20. Navigate to `sysUpdater.cia` and press A to install

 ##### Section II - Downgrading

 21. Open sysUpdater **on emuNAND**
 22. Press A to update emuNAND to 10.5.0 if your emuNAND is at or below 10.5.0, or press Y to downgrade emuNAND to 10.5.0 if your emuNAND is above 10.5.0
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
-27. Open Decrypt9, then go to EmuNAND File Options, then select the EmuNAND Backup option
+27. Open Decrypt9, then go to "EmuNAND File Options", then select the "EmuNAND Backup" option
 28. Backup your emuNAND to `emuNAND.bin`
 29. Press Select on the main menu to eject your SD card
 23. Put your SD card in your computer, then rename `emuNAND.bin` on the root of your SD card to `emuNAND_formatted.bin`